-If pname is UNIFORM_OFFSET, then an array of uniform buffer offsets is returned.
+If pname is UNIFORM_OFFSET, then an array of buffer offsets is returned.
 For uniforms in a named uniform block, the returned value will be its offset, in basic machine units, relative to the beginning of the uniform block in the buffer object data store.
-For uniforms in the default uniform block, -1 will be returned.
+For atomic counter uniforms, the returned value will be its offset relative to the beginning of its active atomic counter buffer.
+For all other uniforms, an offset of -1 will be returned.